-Each Fund has a distinct investment objective and policies.
-The investment objective of each Fund, except Goldman Sachs Small Cap Core Equity ETF, is to provide investment results that closely correspond, before fees and expenses, to the performance of the Fund's underlying index.
-The investment objective of Goldman Sachs Small Cap Core Equity ETF is to seek long-term growth of capital.
+The Fund has a distinct investment objective and policies.
+The investment objective of each Fund, except Goldman Sachs Future Planet Equity ETF, is to seek long-term growth of capital.
+The investment objective of the Goldman Sachs Future Planet Equity ETF is to seek long-term capital appreciation.
 There can be no assurance that a Fund's investment objective will be achieved.
-Each Fund, except Goldman Sachs North American Pipelines & Power Equity ETF and Goldman Sachs Small Cap Core Equity ETF, is a diversified series of an open-end management company as defined in the Act.
-Each of Goldman Sachs North American Pipelines & Power Equity ETF is a non-diversified series of an open-end management company as defined in the Act.
-Each of Goldman Sachs North American Pipelines & Power Equity ETF is a non-diversified series of an open-end management company as defined in the Act.
-The investment objective and policies of each Fund, and the associated risks of each Fund, are discussed in the Prospectus, which should be read carefully before an investment is made.
+Each Fund is a non-diversified series of an open-end management company as defined in the Investment Company Act of 1940, as amended (the "Investment Company Act" or the "Act").
+The investment objective and policies of each Fund, and the associated risks of the Funds, are discussed in the Prospectus, which should be read carefully before an investment is made.
 All investment objectives and investment policies not specifically designated as fundamental may be changed without shareholder approval.
-However, with the exception of the Hedge Industry VIP ETF, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the SEC before any change in each Fund's policy to invest at least 80% of its assets (exclusive of collateral held from securities lending) in securities included in its underlying index.
-With respect to the Goldman Sachs Small Cap Core Equity ETF, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the SEC before any change in the Fund's policy to invest at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) in a portfolio of equity investments in small-cap issuers.
+However, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the SEC before any change in a Fund's policy to invest at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase ("Net Assets")) in the particular type of investment suggested by its name.